Create an Oracle Linux Storage Appliance in Oracle Cloud Infrastructure

 Note: Later in the lab, new block volumes will be created.
 It is important to create the block volumes in the same Availability Domain as the compute instance in order to be able to attach them to the instance.

-• Click the Image Source dropdown and choose Oracle Images.
-At the bottom right of the images list click the next page arrow (>) until you can see the Oracle Linux Storage Appliance image listed.
+- Click the Marketplace tile at the top.
+As there are many pages of images returned, in the search box type storage for the search criteria.
+A filtered list is returned.
+Alternatively, instead of searching, at the bottom right of the images list click the next page arrow (>) until you can see the Oracle Linux Storage Appliance image listed..

 Note: Do not choose the image 'Oracle Linux Storage Appliance (Autonomous Linux)'.